 Too close.
 If we live in too close proximity to a person, it is as if we kept touching a good etching with our bare fingers; one day we have poor, dirty paper in our hands and nothing more.
 A human being’s soul is likewise worn down by continual touching; at least it finally appears that way to us–we never see its original design and beauty again.
 One always loses by all-too-intimate association with women and friends; and sometimes one loses the pearl of his life in the process.

-In this maxim, Nietzsche highlights an idea expressed by many thinkers across history.
-3 Familiarity kills respect and, in a romantic relationship, even lust.
+In this maxim, Friedrich Nietzsche highlights an idea expressed by many thinkers across history.
+2 Familiarity kills respect and, in a romantic relationship, even lust.
 Constant exposure to the everyday nuances of another person may breed discomfort and a lack of respect towards the other person’s competencies.

-I think that the reason those concerns are expressed so often is because we usually fail to strike a balance between pragmatism and romanticism.
-Those two forces are mutually exclusive but that doesn’t necessarily suggest that we can’t successfully vacillate between the two.
+I think that the reason such concerns are expressed so often is that we usually fail to strike a balance between pragmatism and romanticism.
+These two forces are mutually exclusive but that doesn’t necessarily suggest that we can’t successfully vacillate between the two.
 The key here is self-honesty and the establishment of pragmatic expectations on all levels of our relationships.

 The hour-hand of life.
 Life consists of rare, isolated moments of the greatest significance, and of innumerably many intervals, during which at best the silhouettes of those moments hover about us.
 Love, springtime, every beautiful melody, mountains, the moon, the sea-all these speak completely to the heart but once, if in fact they ever do get a chance to speak completely.
 For many men do not have those moments at all, and are themselves intervals and intermissions in the symphony of real life.